awsdocs/amazon-transcribe-developer-guide/doc_source/custom-language-models.md

 Unlike custom vocabularies, which increase recognition of a word by providing hints \(such as pronunciations\), custom language models learn the context associated with a given word\.
 This includes how and when a word is used, and the relationship a word has to other words\.
 For example, if you train your model using climate science research papers, your model may learn that 'ice floe' is a more likely word pair than 'ice flow'\.

 To view the supported languages for custom language models, refer to [Supported languages and language\-specific features](supported-languages.md)\.
+Note that if you include a custom language model in your request, you can't enable language identification \(you must specify a language code\)\.

 **API operations specific to custom language models**
  [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_CreateLanguageModel.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_CreateLanguageModel.html), [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_DeleteLanguageModel.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_DeleteLanguageModel.html), [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_DescribeLanguageModel.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_DescribeLanguageModel.html), [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_ListLanguageModels.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_ListLanguageModels.html)